-God had preserved her through 86 turbulent years of life and my 11-hour trip to Baltimore that day.
+God had preserved my mother through 86 turbulent years of life and my 11-hour trip to Baltimore that day.
 She spent the last hour of her life alone with me, her middle son.

 My brother Bill and his wonderful wife Judy had been with her all afternoon into the evening.
 They left shortly before I arrived and took my turn at her bedside.
 I called my wife, Darlene, who sang Mom’s favorite song to her (“Until Then”) over the speaker of my cell phone.
 Although Mom was non-responsive and apparently unconscious, I thought I might have seen her right eye open a little bit during the chorus of her beloved song.